-- Health inequities account for a significant portion of overall healthcare costs, with one estimate suggesting this portion could be as high as 20%. - Cloud technology provides a means to improve health equity, namely through identification of equity populations in data and adaptation of access to digital services.
+- Health inequities account for a significant portion of overall healthcare costs, with one estimate suggesting this portion could be as high as 20%. - Cloud technology provides a means to improve health equity by identifying key population segments and improving accessibility to healthcare.